1837 Born Dec. 28, Cambridgeport MA. Father-Benjamin Lang and mother, Hannah Breed Learock Lang (New Boston Questionaire)

 1884.
 Lang credited with having already taught over sixty pianists “who have become concert soloists.”
 (Observer, January 26, 1884)

-1885 March 21-Bach 200th.
+1885.
+March 21-Bach 200th.
 Birthday Concert: Four keyboard concertos (one using harpsichord) and the Coffee Cantata.

 1885 May 14, 1885.
 Cecilia presents Berlioz Damnation of Faust again but without Georg Henschel.
 Third performance.

 1885 The Lang family and nurse Ellen Sheehan sailed for Europe June 13, 1885 on the S. S. CATALONIA from Boston.
 Went to Belgium, Germany and Switzerland.
 In October met with Cosima Wagner when she was in Munich.
-(Frances M. Lang”s Note Book Excerpts, p.
-7) There is a passenger “Ben I. Lang” who arrived in NYC from Liverpool on September 21, 1885 on the ETURIA.
+(Frances M. Lang’s Note Book Excerpts, p.
+7) There is a passenger “Ben I. Lang” who arrived in NYC from Liverpool on September 21, 1885 on the ETRURIA.
 His date of birth was given as about 1839, but the occupation can not be read.
-(ETURIA Manifest) There are no other Lang family members
+(ETRURIA Manifest) There are no other Lang family members

-1886 January 2-plays St. Saens Rhapsodie d”Auvergne Op.
+1886 January 2-plays St. Saens Rhapsodie d’Auvergne Op.
 73 with the BSO, Gericke conducting.

 1886 Another summer in Europe.
 B. J. sent a notice to his piano pupils saying that he would be back by Monday, September 20.
 He arrived on September 20 in NYC on the UMBRIA from Liverpool to New York with his last address being Manchester, England.
 He was alone.

 1887 Berlioz-Damnation of Faust, March 25, 1887.
-Fouth performance.
+Fourth performance.

-1887 Arrived in New York on August 17 from Antwerp on the WESTERLAND-his age listed as “42, born abt.
+1887 Arrived in New York on August 17 from Antwerp on the WESTERLAND-Lang’s age listed as “42, born abt.
 1845,” and traveling with him was Mrs. Lang, aged 40; Miss M., aged 27; Miss R., aged 25; Master M., aged 20; and a maid, aged 24.
 (New York Passenger Lists, 1820-1957)

 1888 Named organist of King’s Chapel.
 Age 50